The Schengen Area

 The Visa Information System (VIS) allows Schengen member states to share visa information.
 Each Schengen country has the same rules about entry and short stay visas.

-If you are not a citizen of an EEA member state, you may need a visa to travel to Ireland, even if you have a Schengen visa.
-You can read a list of countries whose citizens need a visa to enter Ireland.
+If you are not a citizen of an EEA member state (The EU plus Iceland, Norway and Liechtenstein), you may need a visa to travel to Ireland, even if you have a Schengen visa.

 Where do I apply for a Schengen visa?